IlluvatarEru/orthanc/README.md

 # Orthanc Capital

-This is the repo of Orthanc Capital, an international real estate fund.
+This is the repo of Orthanc Capital, an international Real Estate Fund.

 ## About us
 We are an international RE fund applying a quantitative approach to back investment decisions made by our team.

+Find more about us [here](https://www.orthanc.capital.bagourd.com/).

 ## The OrthancScrapper
 The goal is to develop a base scrapper that can be easily adapted to scrap any RE website.